dvreeze/ocp-java-17-learning/doc/chapter08-lambdas-and-functional-interfaces.md

   * `DoubleConsumer` with SAM signature `accept(double)` and return type `void`; analogous functional interfaces for `int` and `long`
   * `ObjDoubleConsumer<T>` with SAM signature `accept(T, double)` and return type `void`; analogous functional interfaces for `int` and `long`

+Note that above we do not have any functional interfaces where the abstract method has 3 or more parameters.
+On the other hand, Java offers *records*, thus making the creation of ad-hoc data structures quite practical, also for "compound method parameters".
+This illustrates that modern Java (with its language features and standard API) "hangs well together".

 ### Working with variables in lambdas

 From a *lambda body* inside a method we can access: